 About this course

-Develop your knowledge of finance, risk and decision-making in this specialist UK financial risk management course.
+Develop your knowledge of finance, risk and decision-making in this specialist UK master's course.

 MSc Risk and Finance allows you to select the modules you want to study to follow your career goals.
-This accredited course enables you to apply for credits towards professional qualifications, setting you above your competitors.
+This accredited course lets you apply for credits towards professional qualifications, setting you above your competitors.

 As part of Southampton Business School you'll get many opportunities to advance your career prospects.

 You’ll combine finance, risk and decision-making modules with specialist topics on insurance and credit scoring in our master’s degree in risk and finance.
 This flexible risk management master's is suited to students who want to pursue a career in risk and finance.

 Our MSc risk management degree is accredited by the Chartered Insurance Institute and Institute of Risk Management.
 This means you can apply for credits towards professional risk management qualifications.

 You’ll use credit scoring data and industry-standard software as part of your studies and can explore different topics, including:

 - simulation modelling

 Become a master of financial risk management by specialising in finance or insurance subject modules, or you can continue to learn about both areas.
 This will keep your career options broad or encourage you to focus in one area.